wolffy-au/process-analyst-copilot/README.md

 - **Draft Process**: Automatically draft business processes based on input queries.
 - **Capture Assumptions**: Identify and document assumptions during the analysis.
 - **Clarify Details**: Provide detailed clarifications on specific aspects of the business process.
+- **Quality Assurance**: Review and improve specific aspects of the business process.
 - **Integration with YAML Configurations**: Load and utilize configurations from YAML files for agents and tasks.

 ## Installation